-You need the opportunity to demonstrate competitive pricing and quality service to customers who are no longer under warranty, or never have been.
+You need the opportunity to demonstrate competitive pricing and quality service to customers who are no longer under warranty or never have been.

 Offer vehicle owners a no-obligation invitation to your service department.
-You need them to come visit and they need a reason to.
+You need them to come to visit and they need a reason to.
 Invite current, former, and prospective customers (yes, you can conquest customers with your service department!) to your dealership for a free one-hour multi-point inspection.
 Offer them answers to their vehicle maintenance questions and needs in a comfortable, no-pressure environment.

 Vehicle owners often avoid taking their vehicle for service because they don’t know how much it will cost or how long it will take – and they don’t want to deal with shady up-charges that aren’t necessary.